Of late, I have had a lot of great questions on EFI. I am answering your questions, and I thought it would be best. So here you go.

 There is more we could talk about.

-My take on braces is they are a temporary solution to help with recovery or for a max or heavy lifting situation but for every day, every workout, forever solution, I would not advise it.
+My take on braces is a temporary solution to help with recovery or for a max or heavy lifting situation.
+Still, for every day, every workout, forever solution, I would not advise it.

 What is the Best Trunk Position to Decrease the Stress on the ACL?

-This is a question that came from the knee pain research review that I did.
+This question came from the knee pain research review that I did.

 This article also states “Squatting and lunging with a forward trunk tilt tend to decrease ACL loading, likely due to increased hamstrings activity.”